m-lab/downloader/README.md

 So, we create a dedicated node pool with storage-rw permissions.
 Ultimately, a limited permission service account would be preferable.
-Initially, three nodes will be allocated, but the autoscaler will shutdown two after the downloader is deployed.
+Initially, three nodes will be allocated, but the autoscaler will shut down two after the downloader is deployed.

 ```sh